 Minnesota spends approximately 11,000 dollars per month on fuel, supporting the vehicles we currently have in our fleet.
-This estimate is for MCSAP only, utilizing the same justified funding split of 67%.
+This estimate is for MCSAP only, utilizing the same justified funding split of 71%.
 Overall, our CVIs and Troopers spend close to \$18,000.00 per month on fuel.
 This does not include the vehicles that are assigned to our personnel who have their primary focus on school bus type vehicles.
 Their fuel is not paid with MCSAP related funds.

 We are planning on an 80,000 dollar budget for repairs.
-The 80,000 dollars allotted for repairs and maintenance is only taking into consideration the 67% funding split.
+The 80,000 dollars allotted for repairs and maintenance is only taking into consideration the 71% funding split.
 The total amount needed to repair our fleet will be close to 125,000 dollars.

-Though Minnesota is planning on replacing as many high mileage vehicles as possible, the lead time needed to procure and outfit these vehicles will not allow us to have these vehicles on the road until the spring of 2021.
+Though Minnesota is planning on replacing as many high mileage vehicles as possible, the lead time needed to procure and outfit these vehicles continues to be delayed.
 The emergency lights and other miscellaneous vehicle outfitting generally takes one to two months.
 This is the reason our repair and maintenance costs are estimated to be high despite budgeting for new vehicles.